Glossary Terms for Triangle Cutting Chart

 - diagonal layout, diagonal setting

 - side triangle

 - finished size

-First we have to understand what setting and corner triangles are.
+First we have to understand what side and corner triangles are.
 The corner triangles, shown in black, are in the corners.
-Setting or side triangles, shown in gray, are along the edges.
+Side triangles, shown in gray, are along the edges.